wingo/whippet/doc/manual.md

 collector; and `mmc`, a mostly-marking collector inspired by Immix.

 The program that embeds Whippet selects the collector implementation at build-time.
-In the case of the `mmc` collector, the program also configures a specific collector mode, again at build-time: generational or not, parallel or not, stack-conservative or not, and heap-conservative or not.
+For `pcc`, the program can also choose whether to be generational or not.
+For `mmc` collector, the program configures a specific collector mode, again at build-time: generational or not, parallel or not, stack-conservative or not, and heap-conservative or not.
 It may be nice in the future to be able to configure these at run-time, but for the time being they are compile-time options so that adding new features doesn't change the footprint of a more minimal collector.

 Different collectors have different allocation strategies: for example, the BDW collector allocates from thread-local freelists, whereas the